12-Month Wedding Timeline

 In addition, you have to find out if there is a waiting period before you are allowed to marry.
 However, this would only be worrisome if you get your license at the last minute.
 6 to 8 weeks before the wedding is a good time to visit your city clerk’s office.

-Every state has its own specifications for marriage licenses and fees, so you should research these in detail before heading to the courthouse.
+Every state has its marriage license and fee specifications, so research these in detail before heading to the courthouse.

-If you’re planning a destination wedding, particularly one that will require the paperwork from both countries involved, then now is the time to start researching.
+If you’re planning a destination wedding, particularly one requiring the paperwork from both countries involved, then now is the time to start researching.

 Finalize All Details Of Your Wedding With Your Wedding Venue